Kinship Care in Thailand

 Impact on Migrant Communities

-Perhaps due to the stress and pressure migrant workers face, we often see children with kinship carers whose parents have separated.
+Often due to the stress and pressure migrant workers face, we often see children with kinship carers whose parents have separated.
 Sometimes, parents have had more children with a new partner.
 It is not unusual for parents in these situations to stop sending money to the kinship carer taking care of their children.
-The One Sky team has become increasingly confident in tracking down these parents and negotiating with them to begin sending money again.
+In these instances, One Sky sought to find parents to reestablish support for their children in kinship care.

 Conclusion: The Critical Role of Kinship Care